 This seasonality of catch rates in past seasons tends to mirror the encounter rate during the season (Figure 2.20 and Figures 2.21-2.26 in appendix).
-Basically if catch rates were higher then the interviewers tended to encounter more anglers, when they were lower they encountered less anglers.
-During the 2012-13 season angler encounter rates were highest at the start (October) and the end of the season (June) when expectations of catching fish were highest, however the end of the season resulted in fewer angler encounters than June 2012 and equated to the lowest number of anglers seen since the 2005-06 season.
+Basically if catch rates were higher, the interviewers tended to encounter more anglers, when they were lower, they encountered less anglers.
+During the 2013-14 season angler encounter rates peaked as with other years at the start (early October) and the end of the season (late June) when expectations of catching fish were highest, however the number of anglers encountered at the start was only half the total of the last few openings and a third the size of the earlier openings.
 The start of the season usually has high catch rates after being rested for three months and the end of the season traditionally sees fish move into the channel when Lake Rotorua's temperature, that feeds the channel, cools.